Have you heard the story about the big rocks before? It bears repeating even if you’ve heard it before.

 “Logic doesn’t motivate us; emotions do,” says Segar.
 In other words, people who exercise for fun stick with it more than those who do so for medical reasons.

-And when you enjoy something, you’re more likely to do it again and exercise can be one of those things.
+And when you enjoy something, you’re more likely to do it again, and exercise can be one of those things.

-Here’s a few ideas to start you off.
+Here are a few ideas to start you off.

-- Catch, jump rope or hopscotch
+• Catch, jump rope, or hopscotch

-- Go play fetch with your dog
+• Play fetch with your dog

 But I don’t know what you find fun.
 Experiment and find out.
 Your waistline will thank you for it.

-4. Consistency
+Consistency

 Because that one thing will feel like you’re doing something positive for your health.